DulcePy/lisbon-travel-project/README.md

 📷 Gallery section with inspiring images of Lisbon curated from Instagram.</br>
 ✨ Simple navigation and visually appealing experience.</br>

-💡 The page was built with HTML, CSS and JavaScript.
+💡 The page was built with HTML, CSS and JavaScript.</br>
 📌 The web is hosted on <a href="https://travelers-lisbon.netlify.app/">Netlify</a>

 ### Lisbon ✨